-A solid oxide electrolyzer cell (SOEC) runs in regenerative mode to achieve the electrolysis of water by using a solid oxide, or ceramic, electrolyte to produce hydrogen gas and oxygen.
+A solid oxide electrolyzer cell (SOEC) operates in a regenerative mode, utilizing a solid oxide or ceramic electrolyte to efficiently produce hydrogen gas and oxygen through the electrolysis of water.
 Solid oxide electrolyzer cells are based on high-temperature electrolysis, typically between 500 and 850 degrees Celsius.

 The project to create a green hydrogen production complex in Uljin some 223 kilometers (139 miles) southeast of Seoul involves the Korea Institute of Energy Research, the Korea Institute of Machinery and Materials, Seoul National University's Nuclear Energy Policy Center, and KEPCO E&C. Doosan Corporation is in charge of developing SOEC technology.

 For its long-term goal, Doosan Corporation aims to utilize SOEC technology to small modular reactors (SMRs), which have been studied to address the limitations of traditional light-water reactors and allow for less on-site construction, increased containment efficiency, and enhanced safety.

 "SOEC technology is more efficient than alkaline water-electrolyte or polymer electrolyte technology that has already been commercialized.
 We will produce a large amount of clean hydrogen by applying SOEC technology," Lee Hae-won, a Doosan Corporation official charge of hydrogen business, said in a statement on December 6.

 SOEC's operating temperatures are similar to those conditions for a solid oxide fuel cell (SOFC).
 In September 2021, Doosan Corporation completed the development of a 10-kilowatt SOFC system with the world's highest electricity generation efficiency.